Mikicrepstudios/Mikicrep-Framework/README.md

 # Mikicrep Framework
 ## By Mikicrep

-This is framework written in C++ and uses SDL2 as GUI library.
+## About Mikicrep Framework

-This framework allows you easier writing of SDL code.
+Mikicrep Framework is a C++ framework that utilizes SDL2 as its GUI library.
+It simplifies the process of writing SDL code, making it easier and more efficient for developers.

 ## Setuping env
 - Extract all sdl2mingw .zip files